Moche culture: Ceramics

 Moche pottery is some of the most varied in the world.
+Pottery has been the distinguishing feature of the Moche culture for many reasons.
+It is known for being highly decorated and standardized and led people to believe the Moche had been part of a corporate state system.
 The use of mold technology is evident, which would have enabled the mass production of certain forms.
 But Moche ceramics vary widely in shape and theme, with most important social activities documented in pottery, including war, agriculture, metalwork, weaving, and erotica.
+Specifically, the architectural vessels, which are pots that resemble buildings.
+They also include elites and warriors.

 Traditional north coast Peruvian ceramic art uses a limited palette, relying primarily on red and white colors, fineline painting, fully modeled clay, veristic figures, and stirrup spouts.
 Moche ceramics created between 150 and 800 AD epitomize this style.
 Moche pots have been found not just at major north coast archaeological sites, such as Huaca de la luna, Huaca del sol, and Sipán, but also at small villages and unrecorded burial sites as well.
+Common types of pottery in Moche burials included floreros, cántaros, stirrup spout bottles, and cancheros.
+Single and stirrup-spout bottles are not shaped in a practical manner for pouring or filling with liquid.
+The only confirmed purpose of these ceramics is grave goods.